George Francis Davis: Later life, death and legacy

-Following the end of the Second World War, Davis and his wife left Australia for ten months—up to the end of December 1946—during which time they visited overseas branches of his companies—in England, South Africa, Canada, and America—and also visited Norway and Sweden.
+Following the end of World War II, Davis and his wife left Australia for ten months—up to the end of December 1946—during which time they visited overseas branches of his companies—in England, South Africa, Canada, and America—and also visited Norway and Sweden.
 It is probable that during this time Davis discussed the sale of Cockatoo Dockyard & Engineering with its eventual buyer, Vickers.

 Davis died at home of cardiovascular disease on 13 July 1947, after being ill for some weeks.
 He was survived by his wife, who died in 1981.
-At the time of his death, he was chairman of Davis Gelatine (Aust.)
-Pty.
-Ltd., and its associated companies, Cockatoo Docks and Engineering Co.
-Pty.
-Ltd. Mount Frome Lime Co.
-Pty.
-Ltd., and Animal Health Products Pty.
-Ltd.; and a director of Mercantile Mutual Insurance Company Ltd. and Alluvial Prospectors Company Ltd.
+At the time of his death, he was chairman of Davis Gelatine, and its associated companies, Cockatoo Docks & Engineering Company, Mount Frome Lime and Animal Health Products; and a director of Mercantile Mutual and Alluvial Prospectors Company.

-Cockatoo Dockyard and Engineering was taken over by Vickers in 1947, having played a vital role during the Second World War.
+Cockatoo Dockyard & Engineering was taken over by Vickers in 1947, having played a vital role during World War II.
 It was Davis who had saved it from terminal decline, during the 1930s, and expanded it to allow it to be such an important wartime facility.
 Following a change of government policy in 1972, the dockyard entered a long decline.
 It finally closed at the end of 1991.
 Cockatoo Island is now a UNESCO World Heritage Site.

-Davis did not live to see the bitter end of his vision for Glen Davis.
+Davis did not live to see the bitter end of his vision for Glen Davis Shale Oil Works.
 The government's intervention at Glen Davis was not successful, despite an expansion in 1946.
 Never profitable, the Glen Davis Shale Oil Works was closed in May 1952, once its accumulated losses had exceeded the value of capital and loans.
 Glen Davis soon became virtually a ghost town, declining from a population of 2000 at its peak to only 115, including the surrounding area, in 2016.
 The ruins of the old works are now a minor tourist attraction.